 A high percentage of endemic and floristic richness was mostly associated with the Zagros Mountains (Zohary, 1973).
 The Palang Galoun protected region is one of the richest natural resources in the Zargos region.
-This is evident from the high percentage of medicinal and endemic species owing to geographical position and heterogeneous topography.
+This is evident from the high percentage of endemic medicinal and species owing to geographical position and heterogeneous topography.